Is SCS Part of DFS? (UK 2026)

 The practical implications are different from the DFS/Sofology situation.

 Your money goes to different places.
-A purchase at SCS benefits SCS Group plc shareholders and contributes to SCS's annual results.
-A purchase at DFS benefits DFS Furniture plc.
-The two are independent profit centres with no overlap.
+A purchase at SCS ultimately benefits its owner, the Italian group Poltronesofà.
+A purchase at DFS benefits the separately listed DFS Furniture plc and its shareholders.
+The two are independent profit centres with no overlap and no shared owner.

 Warranties are not interchangeable.
 This is the same as with any two separate retailers.
 An SCS sofa warranty claim must go through SCS.
 A DFS sofa warranty claim must go through DFS.
 Don't expect either retailer to honour the other's warranty — they have no legal or commercial relationship.